pranavlarry/aukiWebsite-gatsby/src/caseStudies/fend.md

 ---
 title: "fend1"
 tag: "fend"
-desc: "Help large financial organisation to outsource their AEM development activity offshore with a dedicated team1"
+desc: "fend Help large financial organisation to outsource their AEM development activity offshore with a dedicated team1"
 shortDesc: "Help large financial organisation to outsource their AEM development."
 link: "aem1"
 problem: "Company had planned for an aggressive roll out of AEM services beyond the existing resource capacity."